johanlunds/atom-ruby-debugger/README.md

 ## Instructions

-There's no published Atom-package yet.
-Stay tuned!
+1. Install the package (`apm install ruby-debugger`)

-1. Install debugger gems with: `gem install ruby-debug-ide debase`
+2. Install debugger gems with: `gem install ruby-debug-ide debase`
-2. Start the debugger with `rdebug-ide -- [SCRIPT] [ARGUMENTS...]`.
+3. Start the debugger with `rdebug-ide -- [SCRIPT] [ARGUMENTS...]`.
    Example: `rdebug-ide -- bin/rails server`.
    It's important that you use **the full path to a Ruby-script**.
 Otherwise you'll get an error.
-3. Connect to the debugger from Atom.
+4. Connect to the debugger from Atom.

 Currently only Ruby 2 is supported.
 It might work with 1.9 but it hasn't been tested.